![]() |

 |

-Starting 9 September 2026, open-access train operator European Sleeper (www.europeansleeper.eu) will add a Brussels-Milan sleeper train to their existing Brussels-Prague and Paris-Berlin sleepers.
-It too will have an easy connection from London to Brussels by Eurostar, London to Switzerland & Italy with one easy same-station change - and no need to cross Paris!
-Wake up to superb scenery in the Swiss Alps, as this train will take the original scenic Gotthard route between Zurich & Milan.
+From 9 September 2026, open-access train operator European Sleeper will add a 3-times-a-week Brussels-Milan sleeper to their existing Brussels-Prague and Paris-Berlin trains, with a connection from London by Eurostar.
+London to Switzerland & Italy with one easy same-station change, see the Rhine Valley in the moonlight then wake up in the Swiss Alps on the original scenic Gotthard route!
 An Amsterdam-Milan portion will be added in early 2027.

 Tips: Luggage, bikes,